aiyyer/aiyyer.github.io/index.md

 Welcome to Large Scale Atmospheric Dynamics at NCSU
 ----------------
+We are in the department of [Marine, Earth and Atmospheric Sciences](www.meas.ncsu.edu).
 Our [group](Group/index.html) is interested in all aspects of modeling and observation of atmospheric phenomena.

 .
 We are currently working on research problems related to: